-1. Members of the campus community who believe they have been subjected to any of these crimes should immediately report the incident to campus or local police.
-All emergencies or any incident where someone is in imminent danger should be reported immediately to campus police/security or local police by dialing 911 or 276-223-4713 for Main Campus Police Department, 276-235-4009 to reach the officer on duty at Crossroads.
+1. Members of the campus community who believe they have been subjected to crimes should immediately report the incident to campus or local police.
+All emergencies or any incident where someone is in imminent danger should be reported immediately to campus police/security or local police by dialing 911 or 276-223-4713 for Wytheville Campus Police Department and 276-235-4009 to reach a Police Officer on duty at Crossroads.
 For the Summit Center, 911 should be called to reach the Town of Marion Police Department.

 Wytheville Community College Title IX Campus Resources

-After normal business hours, members of the campus community should report alleged violations of this Policy to Campus Police at 276-223-4713 (Main Campus), 276-235-4009 Crossroads Police Officer on Duty, or 911 for Summit Center.
+After normal business hours, members of the campus community should report alleged violations of this Policy to Campus Police at 276-223-4713 (Wytheville Campus), 276-235-4009 (Crossroads Police Officer on duty) or 911 for Summit Center (Marion Police Department).

 H. Handling of Reports and Investigations.

 The Title IX Coordinator will assist members of the campus community in reporting incidents to law enforcement authorities upon request.
 When allowable under Virginia law, the Title IX Coordinator will request the consent of the complainant (or alleged victim if different from the complainant) to report incidents of alleged sexual violence that occur on campus property to law enforcement.
 Under Virginia law, the College may determine that the disclosure of information to local law enforcement regarding the alleged incident of sexual violence, including personally identifiable information, is necessary to protect the health or safety of the complainant or other individuals.
 The College also is required to notify the local Commonwealth’s Attorney of alleged incidents of sexual violence that constitute a felony.